arcadiapage/arcadiapage.github.io/_drafts/how-infps-heal-and-grow-and-experiencing-trauma.md

 For me, the need to receive admiration was replaced with realizing that those who love me will support me even if I'm too beat up and broken to do anything.
 My existence makes me worthy to receive love.

 All the insights you gain through this process is more than motivational fluff.
-Thanks to your inner journey, you've become intimately acquainted with how you truly are enough.
-The shadow stops being the alluring path to wholeness.
-You stop projecting the power and gifts you have on to others.
+Thanks to your inner journey, you've become intimately acquainted with the ways in which you are truly enough.

 For INFPs, there's the realization that achieving strict external and/or internal control isn't really the goal.
 The goal is being deeply in touch with and having influence over one's inner world, and that isn't done by ruling with an iron fist but with observational patience, understanding, and compassion.
 It's also building trust in the workings of intuition and improvisation.
 Productive improvisation is daring to be out of control and in control at the same time.